Hash table: String hashing

 Commonly a string is used as a key to the hash function.
-Stroustrup describes a simple hash function in which an unsigned integer that is initially zero is repeatedly left shifted one bit and then xor'ed with the integer value of the next character.
+The third edition of The C++ Programming Language describes a simple hash function in which an unsigned integer that is initially zero is repeatedly left shifted one bit and then xor'ed with the integer value of the next character.
 This hash value is then taken modulo the table size.
 If the left shift is not circular, then the string length should be at least eight bits less than the size of the unsigned integer in bits.
 Another common way to hash a string to an integer is with a polynomial rolling hash function.

 Choosing a hash function

 Uniform distribution of the hash values is a fundamental requirement of a hash function.
 A non-uniform distribution increases the number of collisions and the cost of resolving them.
 Uniformity is sometimes difficult to ensure by design, but may be evaluated empirically using statistical tests, e.g., a Pearson's chi-squared test for discrete uniform distributions.

 The distribution needs to be uniform only for table sizes that occur in the application.
 In particular, if one uses dynamic resizing with exact doubling and halving of the table size, then the hash function needs to be uniform only when the size is a power of two.
 Here the index can be computed as some range of bits of the hash function.
 On the other hand, some hashing algorithms prefer to have the size be a prime number.

-For open addressing schemes, the hash function should also avoid clustering, the mapping of two or more keys to consecutive slots.
-Such clustering may cause the lookup cost to skyrocket, even if the load factor is low and collisions are infrequent.
-The popular multiplicative hash is claimed to have particularly poor clustering behavior.
+For open addressing schemes, the hash function should also avoid runs, the mapping of two or more keys to consecutive slots.
+Such runs may cause the lookup cost to skyrocket, even if the load factor is low and collisions are infrequent.
+The popular multiplicative hash is claimed to have particularly poor run behavior.

 K-independent hashing offers a way to prove a certain hash function does not have bad keysets for a given type of hashtable.
 A number of K-independence results are known for collision resolution schemes such as linear probing and cuckoo hashing.
 Since K-independence can prove a hash function works, one can then focus on finding the fastest possible such hash function.